 How do I choose a photographer?

 Deciding on a photographer can be tough, but there are a few key things to remember.
-Aside from making sure they’re available on your wedding date, you’ll want to know if they can shoot in your desired style, if they fit into your budget and if they’re personality fits with yours.
+Aside from making sure they’re available on your wedding date, you’ll want to know if they can shoot in your desired wedding photography style, if they fit into your budget and if their personality fits with yours.

 When should I expect to receive my photos?